Workers’ compensation data

 View the Feature Article - Journey Claims, an article on compensated claims for journeys to and from work - (This is the feature article from the 2006-07 Compendium)

 View the Feature Article - Time Away From Work, an article analysing claims by time lost from work (This is the feature article from the 2005-06 Compendium)

 National Data Set for Compensation-based Statistics (NDS)

 The National Data Set for Compensation-based Statistics (NDS) is a standard set of data items, concepts and definitions for inclusion in workers’ compensation systems operating in Australia.
 The NDS has been implemented in workers’ compensation-based collections administered by state, territory and Australian government agencies to enable the production of national and nationally comparable workers’ compensation-based data.
-These data are provided to Safe Work Australia to create the national workers’ compensation statistics database.
-This database is updated annually following provision of the latest available information from the jurisdictions.
-Information from jurisdictions also includes revised data for previous years.

 The first edition of the NDS (NDS1) was published in April 1987 but is not available electronically.
 The first data produced under this system relate to the 1991–92 reference period.
 The second edition of the NDS (NDS2) which includes changes to the scope and some of the definitions and classifications was published in May 1999 with the first year of reporting being the 2000–01 reference period.
 Due to the changes to the scope, the data between these series are not comparable.
 Some minor amendments were incorporated into this document in June 2002 National Data Validation System (NDVS) Second Edition - Revision 1, June 2002.